 SECTION 6.
 IMMUNITY.
-This state or a state agency, local governmental agency, law enforcement officer, prosecuting attorney, clerk of court, or state or local governmental official acting in an official capacity is immune from civil and criminal liability for an act or omission arising out of the [registration or] enforcement of a Canadian protection order or the detention or arrest of an alleged violator of a Canadian protection order if the act or omission was a good faith effort to comply with this [act].
+This State or local governmental agency, or a law enforcement officer, prosecuting attorney, clerk of court, or any state or local governmental official acting in an official capacity, is immune from civil and criminal liability for an act or omission arising out of the registration or enforcement of a Canadian protection order or the detention or arrest of an alleged violator of a foreign protection order if the act or omission was done in good faith in an effort to comply with this [Act].

-Comment
+18 Comment

-This section grants immunity from criminal or civil liability to states, state and local governmental agencies, and all state and local government officials acting in their official capacity for acts or omissions done in good faith in an effort to comply with the provisions of this act.
-Immunity for the enforcement of Canadian protection orders does not preclude state and local governments from using personnel and other internal sanctions in order to prevent and punish actions that, in the absence of this immunity provision, would have rendered the government agencies, officers, or officials civilly or criminally liable.
-Also, a state may, if it wishes, substitute its own immunity provisions, so long as law enforcement officers, agencies, or other officials involved in the registration or enforcement of Canadian protection orders, under the immunity scheme chosen, are not dissuaded from enforcing such orders because of the fear of potential liability.
+States may, if they wish, substitute their own immunity provisions, so long as law enforcement officers, agencies, or other officials involved in the registration or enforcement of Canadian protection orders, under the immunity scheme chosen, are not dissuaded from enforcing such orders because of the fear of potential liability.
+This immunity provision includes States, state and local governmental agencies, and all state and local government officials acting in their official capacity in order to prevent those seeking the imposition of criminal and civil liability for acts or omissions done in good faith in an effort to comply with the provisions of this Act from circumventing this immunity provision.
+The necessity for a generous immunity provision for the enforcement of Canadian protection orders does not preclude state and local governments from using personnel and other internal sanctions in order to prevent and punish actions that, in the absence of this immunity provision, would have rendered the government agencies, officers, or officials civilly or criminally liable.